kayroye/PollUp/README.md

 ## 📄 License

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ICS License - see the [LICENSE](LICENSE) file for details.

 This means you are free to:
 - Share — copy and redistribute the material in any medium or format